davidpots/playsongnotes/_lessons/38 [Ricky Nelson] Lonesome Town.md

 ## Editor's notes

 This video is an acoustic guitar lesson for the song "Lonesome Town" by Ricky Nelson.
 I'll show you how to play it in standard tuning, using a fingerpicking approach.
 This lesson includes a playthrough, explanation of how to play each chord, overview of the chord progressions needed, fingerpicking basics -- I cover it all!
 Including the difference between a shuffle vs. straight rhythm.
-I created this tutorial for Songnotes, which is my personal music lesson web project (video and text-based lessons).
+I created this tutorial for Song Notes, which is my personal music lesson web project (video and text-based lessons).

 Video timestamps: